luoling8192/console/DEVELOPMENT.md

-# Developing MinIO Console
+# Developing FST Console

-The MinIO Console requires the [MinIO Server](https://github.com/minio/minio).
-For development purposes, you also need to run both the MinIO Console web app and the MinIO Console server.
+The FST Console requires the [FST Server](https://github.com/minio/minio).
+For development purposes, you also need to run both the FST Console web app and the FST Console server.

-## Running MinIO Console server
+## Running FST Console server

 Build the server in the main folder by running: